margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for piano playing
 * Grateful for two women on the street
 * Grateful for a phone call with someone from high school and meeting new friends
+* Grateful to play music on the piano intuitively - I have 3 drafts of songs
+* Grateful for the light in the Christian Science Mother Church

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.